Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 where $\margfb^{\SC}$ is obtained by substituting semiclassical propagators into \eqn{eq:J-def} and integrating over positions and time $t$ by steepest descent.
 As before, we identify the combined action,

 which we expect to be minimised by a two-bounce (single-loop) trajectory like the one shown in \fig{fig:k4b-blip}.
-To prove this we need to determine the optimal integration domains (\latin{i.e.}, the optimal $\tau_n^{*}$) which is most easily done in the high-temperature limit.
+To prove this we need to determine the optimal integration domains (\latin{i.e.}, the optimal $\tau_n^{*}$) which is most easily done in the high-temperature limit, as we now show.

 \paragraph{High-temperature limit.}

 Once again, we expand the diabatic PESs in a Taylor series about the MECP and consider the corresponding propagators defined by \eqn{eq:ht-propa}.
 Integration over position and time $t$ gives